jahfer/ourpolitics/README.md

 Elections matter, but understanding headlines and press releases takes a lot of time.
 Our Politics aims to offer easy-to-read summaries of party platforms.

+## License

+The JavaScript code to run Our Politics is available under the [MIT](https://opensource.org/license/mit) license, for both commercial and non-commercial use.

+Any written content (e.g. policies, summaries, comparisons) is available under the [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license, for non-commercial use.

 ## Development

 ### Run Project